MarcoFabbri-F4E/SCtools/docs/source/usage.rst

 Usage
 =====

-There are two types of scripts in SCtools: IronPython scripts and CPython scripts.
+There are two types of scripts in RadModeling: IronPython scripts and CPython scripts.
 IronPython scripts are meant to be imported directly into SpaceClaim.
 CPython scripts are meant to be run typically in a command prompt with Python3 installed.
 This page explains how to run the scripts in a general way, please refer to the documentation of